Navigating the complexities of financial planning when living in or moving between Canada and the United States can be challenging.

 Retirement Planning across Borders

 Preparing for retirement in more than one country involves unique challenges.
-I work with clients to balance retirement accounts and benefits between Canada and the United States.
+I work with clients to optimize retirement accounts and benefits between Canada and the United States.
 It’s important to consider currency exchange rates and tax implications for retirement income.

-Investment Management Internationally
+International Investment Management

 Choosing the Right Cross Border Financial Planner